 I got the tip inside and waited for it to sting as it always does.
 Except it didn’t this time.
 For a while, I’ve had a theory that the reason it always stings as the tip enters my vagina is because of my aroused prostate — the sensation is always a stinging sensation as the toy’s tip and corona slide against my prostate.
 I assumed this is because, by the time I use the big guy, I’ve had several climax orgasms, and my prostate is in super arousal — which is why I always wait 5 to 10 minutes, sometimes even 30 minutes between my glass toy climax and grabbing the big guy — to give my prostate time to relax.
 I’m still very aroused and enjoying the after-orgasms, but my prostate does seem to go down in size a little bit, making entry with the big toy slightly easier.
 If I don’t wait that 10 minutes or so, using the big toy is very painful, and I feel like I’m being split in two — in a very bad, painful way.
 I wonder if I just have a small vagina… my labia are small, too…. but then, so are my ears, and that doesn’t effect my orgasms…. so whatever….
 I digress….

 After sliding him in and out several times, I felt my vagina clench him, and I knew that was a good sign.
 Though I noticed, I didn’t feel much in the rest of my body.
 Focusing on what I was feeling and not judge it or analyze it at the time is incredibly difficult, especially when trying something new, and even more especially when the results are less spectacular than what you were hoping.
 And that is what happened.
 In fact, I thought back to my previous sexual partners, and this is exactly what I felt — or didn’t feel — nothing beyond the genitals.
-Today, I felt nothing like what I’m now accustomed to experiencing: full-body waves, uncontrollable moaning/hollering, legs shaking and flailing wildly, head thrown back — my orgasms are amazingly fantastic and such a full-body workout that I don’t go to the gym.
+Today, I felt nothing like what I’m now accustomed to experiencing: full-body waves, uncontrollable moaning/hollering, legs shaking and flailing wildly, head thrown back — my orgasms are amazingly fantastic and such a full-body workout that I don’t go to the gym (though society would say I need to lose weight).
 But this, today, was so disappointing — just like my previous sex partners….
 I did climax, and it was nice….
 As I’ve said before, the worst orgasm I have nowadays is infinitely better than the best orgasm I ever had before my sexual awakening.
 And since I’ve never orgasmed with a partner, even this lackluster experience was better than the sex I had with my ex or others.

 As I lay there, afterward, I waited for the emotion to hit.
 It didn’t.
 I waited for the waves of heat and fuzzy glow to fill my torso and heart.
 Never happened.
 I waited for the energy to shoot down my arms and legs.
 Nope.
 Nada.
 I felt nothing, just like after sex with my previous partners.
 The climax had been localized to my genitals.
 This was horrible!
 I was confused, and I was pissed off.
 I used my big toy!
 He always brings on emotional uterine orgasms!
 I KNOW he was hitting my A-spot and cervix — what the FUCK?!!